visuellverstehen/statamic-classify/README.md

     'li p' => 'mb-2 ml-4',
 ],
 ```
-*This example uses TailwindCSS, but you can use whater kind of CSS you want.*
+*This example uses TailwindCSS, but you can use whatever kind of CSS you want.*

 ### Example Output
 ```html